TillJohanndeiter/quorum-cluster/README.md

 Till set Kevin as new master
 ```

+For better readability of logs you can give the node a nickname by set
+`-n=Your_Node_Name`
-For better readability.
-This name will also be used for reentering in current
+This name will also be used for reentering in current Network if a node
-Network if a node dispatched and come back later.
+dispatched and reentering later.

 If you want to dispatch your node enter `:q` in the command line.
 If you exit
 by STRG + C then the node will be killed and marked as lost from existing Nodes

 Example command:

 `python node.py 0.0.0.0 6170 -d -m=i_am_master.py -s=i_am_slave.py -n=Till -d`

+**Quorum algorithm**

+To give you a basic understanding how a new master is calculated if a node
+detect changes in a network you can orientate .
+Basically every node use a
+metric based on time or the port number and send a vote message by a TCP socket
+to each other connected Node.
+Base on own an recieving Votes the new master is
+calculated by absolute majoritiy.
+If their is none the largest part will surivive.
+Others will dispatch.
+If more nodes lost than connect the node will dispatch,
+becausethe network cannot build a majority any longer

+    if network changes (Master or Slave dispatching, killed or enter network):

+        if PortStrategy:
+            select connected node with lowest port
+        if TimeStrategy:
+            select connected node furthest back initialisation time

+        send_vote_to_connected_nodes

+        for every incoming_vote:
+            if already_recived_vote_from_node:
+                check_which_is_younger
+            add_vote_to_voting_dict

+            if more_lost_than_connected:
+                dispatch

+            if all_connected_nodes_voted:
+                calc_most_voted_note

+                if no_abs_majority:
+                    largest_network_subpart_will_survive_rest_dispatch

+                set_net_master

+**License**

+I'm a big fan of open source software, so i decided to use 'The Unlicense' to
+allow maximal freedom of reusing.